Masthead: Pine Row Editorial Board

 ANDREW HUTTO currently lives in Louisville, Kentucky, where he is under consideration for graduate teaching assistantships for an MA in English.
 His interest centers around 17th century English poetics and the relationship between the commonwealth’s politic-linguistic response to the New World.
 He finds joy in watching squirrels cross the sidewalk.
 For more information: www.andrewhutto.org

 KATHLEEN FIELDS (She/Her) is a secondary English teacher, TED ED Innovative Educator, Co Founder of The Women’s Education and Chicagoan.
 Kathleen graduated from St. Norbert College and holds an MA in Literature from Northwestern University.
 Kathleen is a three time National Endowment for the Humanities teacher fellow and participated in the Kenyon Review’s Summer Writing Workshop.
 Her work is featured in a wide variety of publications such as The New York Times, Chicago History Museum, Louisa May Alcott Orchard House, and New Scriptor Journal.
 Kathleen enjoys poetry that illuminates the everyday human experience through an earnest and candid voice.

-AMANDA LITTLE ROSE is a poet and high school English teacher from the small state of Rhode Island.
-She is a candidate for the Newport MFA program at her alma mater, Salve Regina University, where she previously served as Executive Editor of The Willow.
+AMANDA IACAMPO is a poet and high school English teacher from the small state of Rhode Island.
+She has a BAS in Secondary Education and English, and an MFA in Creative Writing from Salve Regina University, in Newport, where she previously served as Executive Editor of The Willow.
 Amanda spends her free time exploring the city of Providence and attending open mics, kayaking in the summer, and writing ekphrastic poetry on surrealist artwork.
-Follow her adventures at amandalittlerose.com
+Follow her adventures at amandaiacampo.com

 © 2020 Pine Row Press